wizz117/Application-Security_3-Deployment-Gone-Wrong/README.md

 - Verified Prometheus collects and visualizes application metrics.
 - Full setup and configuration described in prometheus.txt.

-# Homework 3: Deployment Gone Wrong
+## Assignment Question: Homework 3: Deployment Gone Wrong
 ## Introduction

 Right when you thought things couldn't get worse, your company decided to